 You can expect to hear back from us with the outcome of your application by Monday, 19 October 2020.

 Te Pou consumer leadership development grants are available to support disabled people and whānau to take part in leadership development activities.
 This includes:

 The consumer leadership development grant covers the costs of consumers or their whānau taking part in leadership development activities.
 For the purpose of this grant ‘consumer’ includes disabled people and their whānau.

 The grant does not fund course development and administration, standard service delivery, service development and business-as-usual costs.

 Applications can be made in support of development activities for consumers associated with the applicant organisation; or an organisation can sponsor an application by consumers beyond their service.
 To be sponsored for this grant you need to be eligible for DSS services.
 If you are eligible for services but not receiving them, you can also be sponsored.
-Check if you are eligible for DSS services.

 Learning topics that align to the following areas will be prioritised:

+The priorities are developed and agreed with in partnerships with MoH.
 Applications that fall outside of these priority areas will be considered but will receive a lower rating.

-An organisation must be:
+Organisations must be: